 We received 10 meals, so it broke out to 5 nights of meal delivery (woot, no cooking for me!).
 On the other nights, we ordered takeout and healthy super bowls from Weggy’s (OMG, I love Wegman’s so very much).

 Night 1: Grilled Bison Burger with Caramelized Onions & Pecan Broccoli

 I wish I could say that the first meal blew me away, but quite honestly, it was the opposite (for me at least).
 My hubby loved this dish and felt completely full, despite the portion size looking small.
 For me, I just felt like it lacked flavor and was super boring.
-The other thorn in this dishes side was not the dishes fault at all.
+The other thorn in this dish’s side was not the dish’s fault at all.
 Our microwave is a beast and I think it totally overcooked the meat.
 So…it wasn’t awesome in my book.
-Hubby disagrees.
+Hubby disagreed.
 I would not order this particular menu item again – but he would, so I guess that’s a win!

 Nutritional Info & Ingredients: (Fit) Calories 271 / Protein 30 g / Carbs 13 g / Fat 11 g (Performance) Calories 482 / Protein 58 g / Carbs 13 g / Fat 22 g.
 Grass-fed Bison, Grass-fed beef, broccoli, vidalia onions, pecans, olive oil, sherry wine, spices, sea salt & pepper

 Night 2: Roasted Chicken with Tunisian Grilled Vegetables

 This meal though?
 This one blew. me. away.
 The flavors were perfection.
 The meat was juicy and tender and the veggies were cooked just right.
 Hubby agreed.
 We would both order this one again.